-To assess the feasibility of pharmacological Xi reactivationbased approach in vivo, whether drug treatment reactivates Xi-linked Mecp2 in the brain of XistΔ:Mecp2/Xist:Mecp2-Gfp female mice was investigated.
-10 μL of vehicle or 10 μL of XCIF inhibitors (1.5 mM LDN193189 and 1.6 mM GSK650394) was administered in opposite brain hemispheres of 4-week-old Xi-Mecp2-Gfp female mice by intracerebroventricular injection using stereotactic surgical procedures (Figure 2A).
-The procedure was repeated every second day (Figure 2), and three-weeks later, animals were euthanized and brains were isolated.
+To assess the feasibility of pharmacological Xi reactivation-based approach in vivo, whether drug treatment reactivates Xi-linked Mecp2 in the brain of XistΔ:Mecp2/Xist:Mecp2-Gfp female mice was investigated.
+10 μL of vehicle or 10 μL of XCIF inhibitors (1.5 mM LDN193189 and 1.6 mM GSK650394) was administered in opposite brain hemispheres of 4-week-old Xi-Mecp2-Gfp female mice by intracerebroventricular injection using stereotactic surgical procedures (Figure 2A-B).
+The procedure was repeated every second day (Figure 2C), and three-weeks later, animals were euthanized and brains were isolated.
 One subset was used for RT-PCR and another was analyzed by immunohistochemistry.
 The expression of wild-type Mecp2 and Xi-Mecp2-Gfp in the vehicle- and drug-infused hemispheres was determined by RT-PCR (sequences of primers listed in Table 1).
-As shown in Figure 2, drug treatment reactivated Xi-Mecp2-Gfp in ∼30% of cells in the drug-infused brain hemisphere, whereas Xi- Mecp2-Gfp was not detected in the vehicle-infused hemisphere.
+As shown in Figure 2D, drug treatment reactivated Xi-Mecp2-Gfp in ∼30% of cells in the drug-infused brain hemisphere, whereas Xi- Mecp2-Gfp was not detected in the vehicle-infused hemisphere.
 A large number of MAP2, a neuronal marker, positive neurons were also GFP positive (∼45%) in a drug-treated hemispheres, indicative of Xi-Mecp2-Gfp expression.
-Approximately 20% of MAP2 negative brain cells expressed GFP, confirming Xi-Mecp2-Gfp reactivation in non-neuronal cells (Figure 2.
+Approximately 20% of MAP2 negative brain cells expressed GFP, confirming Xi-Mecp2-Gfp reactivation in non-neuronal cells (Figure 2E).

 FIGURE AND TABLE LEGENDS:

 Figure 1: Generation and validation Xi-Mecp2 mouse model.
 (A) Schematic of the breeding strategy for generating XistΔ:Mecp2/Xist:Mecp2-Gfp mice.
 (B) PCR genotyping of Xist:Mecp2-Gfp/Y, XistΔ:Mecp2/Xist:Mecp2 and XistΔ:Mecp2/Xist:Mecp2-Gfp mice.
-Mice were monitored for the presence of Mecp2-Gfp, Mecp2 and SRY.
+Mice were monitored for the presence of Mecp2-Gfp, Mecp2 and sex-determining region Y (SRY).
 (C) Flow cytometry analysis of nuclei isolated from the mouse cortex.
-Mecp2/Mecp2-Gfp mouse cortices show ~50% of GFP-positive nuclei while XistΔ:Mecp2/Xist:Mecp2-Gfp shows no GFP-positive nuclei.
+Mecp2/Mecp2-Gfp mouse cortex show ~50% of GFP-positive nuclei while XistΔ:Mecp2/Xist:Mecp2-Gfp shows no GFP-positive nuclei.
 (D) RT-PCR analysis monitoring the expression of Mecp2-Gfp and wild-type Mecp2 transcripts in female XistΔ:Mecp2/Xist:Mecp2-Gfp MEFs following treatment with DMSO or drug (LDN193189 and GSK650394).
 Gapdh was monitored as a loading control.
 (E) Quantitative immunofluorescence monitoring GFP intensity in female XistΔ:Mecp2/Xist:Mecp2-Gfp MEFs following treatment with DMSO or the drugs LDN193189 and GSK650394.
 MEFs isolated from Mecp2/Y or Mecp2/Mecp2-Gfp mice were used as negative and positive controls, respectively.
 Each dot represents an MEF, and the dashed line indicates the maximum background signal obtained in Mecp2/Y, which was set to 1.
 Lower panel shows representative pictures of nuclei.
 This figure has been modified from Przanowski et al.16.

 Figure 2: Pharmacological reactivation of X-linked Mecp2 in cerebral cortical neurons of living mice.
-(A) Schematic of a mouse skull and brain showing the site of injection for vehicle or drug in the left or right hemispheres of the brain. () Schematic of the drug regimen.
+(A) Schematic of a mouse skull and (B) brain showing the site of injection for vehicle or drug in the left or right hemispheres of the brain.
+(C) Schematic of the drug regimen.
 D) Representative immunofluorescence images showing endogenous GFP signal (green) in coronal brain sections from vehicle- or drug-treated hemispheres.
 DAPI staining is shown in blue.
 (E) Representative immunofluorescence images of the coronal brain sections monitoring the expression of GFP (anti-GFP; red) and MAP2 (green) in drug-treated hemisphere.
 DAPI staining is shown in blue.
 This figure has been modified from Przanowski et al.16.

 Table 1: List of primers used for genotyping and quantitative real-time RT-PCR.